DAWAR773/first-proj/README.md

 # first-proj
-i am the one cant be someone else.
+i am the one cant be someone else. life without hurdles useless